mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the Ancients.

-Male Vargr typically are 60 kilograms in mass and stand 1.6 metres high.
-Females tend to be smaller and average 1.5 metres in height and 55 kilograms in mass.
+Male Vargr typically are 60 kilograms in mass and stand 1.6 meters high.
+Females tend to be smaller and average 1.5 meters in height and 55 kilograms in mass.

 SPINWARD